 In this it will be observed that there are the Books of Wisdom, Ecclesiasticus, Maccabees (1), Judith and Tobit, which belong to the Greek Apocrypha; and besides these are reckoned the Apocryphal story of Asenath the wife of Joseph, the Book of Jubilees, a strange Judaic commentary on Genesis, and an unknown apocryphal writing 'Ozias.'
 The list, as all the other Æthiopic lists, is indeed a curiosity and nothing more.
 It expresses no critical or exact traditional judgment on the canon.
-As far as it has any historical value it is to show the powerlessness of an isolated and rude Christian Society to preserve CHAP.
-IX. a pure Bible, and to place in a clear light the function which literary criticism has to exercise in preserving the treasures once committed to the Church
+As far as it has any historical value it is to show the powerlessness of an 1 A second Catalogue is given by Dillmann (l. c. p.
+40) which is found in another MS. which differs both in contents and order.
+Baruch is very rarely found.
+Digitized by Google • isolated and rude Christian Society to preserve CHAP.
+IX. a pure Bible, and to place in a clear light the function which literary criticism has to exercise in preserving the treasures once committed to the Church.
+SECT.
+V. The Armenian Church.